cellsjs/piscosour/docs/developers/guides/16-testing.md

 #### <a name="command"></a>command object.

+The command object is the configuration parameter that piscosour uses to run the test.

 | Param | Type | Optional | Description |
 | --- | --- | --- | --- |
 | name | String | No | The name of the step  |
 | context | Array | Yes | Array of the contexts runned |
 | baseDir | String | Yes | Folder where the step is going to be runned.
 Default is the root of the recipe. |
 | params | Object | Yes | All params passed for the execution |

-Is the configuration parameter that piscosour use to run the test.

 #### <a name="setLoggerLevel"></a>setLoggerLevel(level) method